Wenceslaus I, Duke of Bohemia: Legacy

 At the beginning of the Hussite Wars Wenceslaus's name was often invoked, and it was only later that he was overshadowed by Hussite warrior Jan Žižka.
 Later, even when the Hussites and Protestants gained the upper hand in Bohemia and the cult of Wenceslaus faded, he remained a venerated figure throughout Bohemia, with Jan Hus himself often referencing Wenceslaus in his sermons.
 During his reign, Charles IV often used Wenceslaus's image as a saint and martyr in his enterprises at home and abroad, and when the systematic Germanization of Bohemia began, Wenceslaus came to be considered a representation of the Czech national consciousness.

 An equestrian statue of Saint Wenceslaus and other patrons of Bohemia (St. Adalbert, St. Ludmila, St. Prokop, and St. Agnes of Bohemia) are on Wenceslaus Square in Prague.
 The statue is a popular meeting place.
 Demonstrations against the Communist regime were held there.

 His helmet and armour are on display inside Prague Castle.

 In popular culture

 The 1930 silent film St. Wenceslas was at the time the most expensive Czech film ever made.

 Ogden Nash wrote a comic epic poem, "The Christmas that Almost Wasn't" (1957), in which a boy awakens Wenceslaus and his knights to save the kingdom of Lullapat from usurpers who have outlawed Christmas, with elements from the legend of Wenceslas.

-The 1994 television film Good King Wenceslas is a fictionalized account of his early life.
-The film stars Jonathan Brandis, supported by Leo McKern, Stefanie Powers, and Joan Fontaine as Ludmila.
+A 2023 novel by George WB Scott entitled "The Good King" tells the history behind the famous Christmas carol from the point of view of the younger brother of the saint, Boleslav I, "The Cruel," who is accountable for the saint's murder.
+The story is meant to be accurate to the limited historical records, and includes historical and fictionalized characters and situations based on research of the time period.
+The book includes a bibliography of reference sources.